 What follows is a comprehensive look back at every original comic book ever set in the universe of the original Planet of the Apes franchise.
-From the 1974 Marvel magazines to the 2016 POTA/Tarzan crossover, these detailed reviews will invite you to relive the issues you once read, as well as easily catch up on those that you missed, with comprehensive plot summaries.
+From the 1974 Marvel magazines to now, these detailed reviews will invite you to relive the issues you once read, as well as easily catch up on those that you missed, with comprehensive plot summaries and critical analyses.

 The reviews in this thread are organized in chronological order by publication date.
 However, since these POTA stories do not all occur within a shared continuity and do not all follow the same cast of characters, you may prefer following the reviews in this thread by the main character/continuity they follow: